Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 4) Make sure the devices listed matches the address domains in your XML.

 Other things to do is adding the device and vendor ids, and adding a fake battery if needed.
-How to do them is mentioned in u/firelightning13's excellent guide [here](https://gist.github.com/firelightning13/e530aec3e3a4e15885a10f6c4b7ae021).
+How to do them is mentioned in [u/firelightning13](https://www.reddit.com/user/firelightning13/)'s guide [here](https://gist.github.com/firelightning13/e530aec3e3a4e15885a10f6c4b7ae021).